-(a) New Recruitment

-A degree from a local university, or equivalent (the degree means a Bachelor degree).
+Appointment Requirements : (a) New Recruitment A degree from a local university, or equivalent (the degree means a Bachelor degree).
 Note: Preference will be given to candidates with a Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary.

-(b) Re-grading

-A Certificate Master/Mistress, Assistant Master/Mistress or Senior Assistant Master/Mistress with a local first degree or equivalent is eligible for consideration for re-grading in his/her serving school as Graduate Master/Mistress. (updated on 1 September 2008)

-- (a) Class teacher in a secondary school, and - (b) Other related duties as considered appropriate.

-- (a) Class teacher in the secondary section of a special school; or - (b) Resource teacher for special programmes; and - (c) Other related duties as considered appropriate.

-Senior Graduate Master/Mistress

-Graduate Masters/Mistresses will be eligible for consideration promotion Senior Graduate for to provided they have Master/Mistress obtained Post-Graduate Certificate in Education, or an equivalent qualification acceptable to the Permanent Secretary (and for special school, who have successfully completed a course of training in special education recognised by the Permanent Secretary); and have had five years of acceptable secondary school experience in a graduate post in a government or an aided or assisted private secondary school or, since 1 September 1990, in a caput or bought-place school bound by contract, and have clearly shown ability take charge to academic/cultural/practical subject or to perform other duties of special responsibility in a secondary school; and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Type of Work: (b) Re-grading A Certificate Master/Mistress, Assistant Master/Mistress or Senior Assistant Master/Mistress with a local first degree or equivalent is eligible for consideration for re-grading in his/her serving school as Graduate Master/Mistress. (updated on 1 September 2008) Secondary Schools (a) Class teacher in a secondary school, and(b) Other related duties as considered appropriate.
+Special Schools (a) Class teacher in the secondary section of a special school; or (b) Resource teacher for special programmes; and (c) Other related duties as considered appropriate.
+Promotion Prospects: Senior Graduate Master/Mistress Graduate Masters/Mistresses will be eligible for consideration for promotion to Senior Graduate Master/Mistress provided they have obtained a Post-Graduate Certificate in Education, or an equivalent qualification acceptable to the Permanent Secretary (and for special school, who have successfully completed a course of training in special education recognised by the Permanent Secretary); and have had five years of acceptable secondary school experience in a graduate post in a government or an aided or assisted private secondary school or, since 1 September 1990, in a caput or bought-place school bound by contract, and have clearly shown ability to take charge of an academic/cultural/practical subject or to perform other duties of special responsibility in a secondary school; and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.

-Graduate Masters/Mistresses possessing not appropriate Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary but appointed prior to 1 September 1978 will be eligible for consideration for promotion to Senior Graduate Masters/Mistresses provided that they have completed training as specified by the Permanent Secretary or other equivalent training acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Graduate Masters/Mistresses possessing not an appropriate Post-Graduate Certificate in Education or an equivalent qualification acceptable to the Permanent Secretary but appointed prior to 1 September 1978 will be eligible for consideration for promotion to Senior Graduate Masters/Mistresses provided that they have completed training as specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.

-- (a) Untrained Graduate Masters/Mistresses will not be allowed to proceed beyond the salary bar specified below without acquiring an acceptable teacher training qualification: - (i) Bar at MPS point 27 for those appointed between 5 December 1980 and 31 August 1997 (both dates inclusive); - (ii) Bar at MPS point 22 for those appointed between 1 September 1997 and 31 March 2000 (both dates inclusive); - (iii) Bar at MPS point 17 for those appointed between 1 April 2000 and 31 July 2007 (both dates inclusive); - (iv) Bar at MPS point 22 for those appointed on or after 1 August 2007.
+Any Other Remarks: (a) Untrained Graduate Masters/Mistresses will not be allowed to proceed beyond the salary bar specified below without acquiring an acceptable teacher training qualification:

+- (i) Bar at MPS point 27 for those appointed between 5 December 1980 and 31 August 1997 (both dates inclusive); - (ii) Bar at MPS point 22 for those appointed between 1 September 1997 and 31 March 2000 (both dates inclusive); - (iii) Bar at MPS point 17 for those appointed between 1 April 2000 and 31 July 2007 (both dates inclusive); - (iv) Bar at MPS point 22 for those appointed between 1 August 2007 and 30 September 2010 (both dates inclusive); - (v) Bar at MPS point 20 for those appointed on/after 1 October 2010.

 With effect from 1 August 2007, the salary bar would be set at five pay points above the prevailing starting salary and would be adjusted automatically whenever there is a change in the starting salary in the future.
-A serving untrained Graduate Master/Mistress without a break in service is subject to the salary bar of MPS Point 22 or the highest salary bar point he/she has ever experienced in the appointment as Graduate Master/Mistress, whichever is the higher. (updated on 1 September 2008)
+A serving untrained Graduate Master/Mistress without a break in service is subject to the adjusted salary bar or the highest salary bar point he/she has ever experienced in the appointment as Graduate Master/Mistress, whichever is the higher.